2acoin/2acoin-docs/api/wallet-rpc-api.md

 # Wallet RPC API

-TurtleCoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for TurtleCoin payment operations and address management.
+2ACoin RPC Wallet is a HTTP server which provides JSON 2.0 RPC interface for 2ACoin payment operations and address management.

+2ACoin utilizes the bindings built and maintained by the TurtleCoin community.

 Currently we support the following official client bindings: